rodrimati1992/structural_crates/readme.md

 Specialization is used inside `structural` for performance reasons.
 There are no benchmarks comparing when specialization is enabled and disabled yet.

-If it becomes possible to disable build scripts, you can manually enable support for Rust past 1.34 features with the `rust_*_*` cargo features.

 # Minimum Rust version

-This crate support Rust back to 1.34, and uses a build script to automatically enable features from newer versions.
+This crate support Rust back to 1.40, and uses a build script to automatically enable features from newer versions.